-Long story short, I used this recipe as a start and made a few changes.
-Instead of mayo, I used cream cheese and I also used more corn than the recipe called for (but that’s mainly because I could not let a single kernel go to waste).
-This dip is so simple to make and everyone loved it!
+In my recipe, I used cream cheese instead of mayo This dip is so simple to make and everyone loved it!
 Next time, I might add a little crumbled bacon to the mix, I think that a little smokiness would be so good in this.
 Enjoy!

 - Cream Cheese, at room temperature – is the creamy base of this dip.